-Group Account Description ArchestrAWebInTouchDataYou can remove these service accountHostingServiceyou are not using the InTouch Web You can remove these service accounts from group if you are not using the InTouch Web Client or accessing InTouchWeb InTouch tags from an AVEVA OMI ViewApp.
-ASBSolution olution InTouchData You can remove these service accou Service if you are not using the InTouch Web You can remove these service accounts from the group if you are not using the InTouch Web Client or accessing InTouchWeb InTouch tags from an AVEVA OMI ViewApp.
+Group Account Description ArchestrAWeb Hosting InTouchData Service You can remove these service accounts from group if you are not using the InTouch Web Client or accessing InTouchWeb InTouch tags from an AVEVA OMI ViewApp.
+ASBSolution InTouchData Service You can remove these service accounts from the group if you are not using the InTouch Web Client or accessing InTouchWeb InTouch tags from an AVEVA OMI ViewApp.
 Performance Monitor Users Network Account This is a new OS Group added for System Platform 2017 Update 3 and later releases.
 It allows the Network Account to function without elevated privileges.
 Do not remove this group, and do not remove the Network Account from this group.
 PSMS Administrators Network Account This is a new OS Group added for System Platform 2017 Update 3 and later releases.
 It allows the Network Account to function without elevated privileges.
 Do not remove this group, and do not remove the Network Account from this group.